-Center for Instructional Design (CID) is a department of Extended University which offers online course development and assistance to all UTEP faculty.
+Center for Instructional Design (CID) is a department of Extended University that offers online course development and assistance to all UTEP faculty.
 The CID team is focused on providing research-based best practices in instructional design and development as well as instructional technology solutions that can help faculty members and instructors maximize their students’ learning experiences.
 CID instructional designers are available to consult with faculty and staff and ensure that

 - Course design meets SACSCOC and UTEP standards for quality

 - Course materials meet both standards of copyright and ADA compliance as required by SACSCOC and federal law